fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 Note: _*While connecting to Azure VM from you local you can use \[public IP of the VM\]\\username and password in case directly providing username and password is not working. *_

-## Make you newly created VM into a Web server to host applications
+## Make your newly created VM into a Web server to host applications

 - Connect to VM using an RDP connection
 - Open Server Manager